Compliance Document

 By providing SMS consent through Trellis, customers agree to receive:

 Customers can opt out of SMS messages at any time by replying STOP to any message they receive.
-Upon receiving a STOP reply, Twilio will automatically suppress all future messages to that number.
+Upon receiving a STOP reply, all future messages to that number will be automatically suppressed.

 Customers can also contact the business directly to request removal from their SMS list.